pittma/dpitt.me/forest/dsp-4U8B.md

 > rituals and profession of faith, but in a clear understanding of the
 > meaning of our life.

-In _On Anarchy_, he elaborates on what that he believes the pursuit of that meaning leads to[^tolst2].
+In _On Anarchy_, he elaborates on what he believes the pursuit of that meaning leads to[^tolst2].

 [^tolst2]: [_On
     Anarchy_](https://theanarchistlibrary.org/library/leo-tolstoy-on-anarchy)